changeworld/azure-docs.pl-pl/articles/data-factory/create-azure-ssis-integration-runtime.md

 # This parameter applies only to Azure SQL Database.
 For the basic pricing tier, specify "Basic", not "B".
 For standard tiers, specify "S0", "S1", "S2", 'S3", etc.
 $SSISDBPricingTier = "[your Azure SQL Database pricing tier.
 Examples: Basic, S0, S1, S2, S3, etc.]"

-## These two parameters apply if you are using a VNet and an Azure SQL Managed Instance (Preview)
+## These two parameters apply if you are using a virtual network and an Azure SQL Managed Instance (Preview)
-# Specify information about your classic or Azure Resource Manager virtual network (VNet).
+# Specify information about your classic or Azure Resource Manager virtual network.
-$VnetId = "[your VNet resource ID or leave it empty]"
+$VnetId = "[your virtual network resource ID or leave it empty]"
 $SubnetName = "[your subnet name or leave it empty]"

 ```